Herbez/Hotel-Booking-Solidity-Smart-Contract/README.md

 4. Usability:
 Develop a user-friendly interface for easy interaction.
 # 5. Components
-•	Smart Contract: Contains logic for managing tenant, landlord, room, agreement, and tenant count data.
+**1. Smart Contract:** Contains logic for managing tenant, landlord, room, agreement, and tenant count data.
-•	User Interface (UI): Provides a user-friendly platform for stakeholders to interact with the smart contract.
+**2. User Interface (UI):** Provides a user-friendly platform for stakeholders to interact with the smart contract.
-•	Integration with Blockchain: Deploys the smart contract on a suitable blockchain platform.
+**3. Integration with Blockchain:** Deploys the smart contract on a suitable blockchain platform.
 # 6. Data Flow
 1. Users interact with the UI to input and manage hotel data.
 2. The UI communicates with the smart contract to store and retrieve information.